 Usage Notes

-• You need to estimate the bandwidth required by services and purchase an EIP with sufficient bandwidth resources.
+• You need to estimate required bandwidth and buy an EIP with sufficient bandwidth resources.
 Client access exceptions caused by poor public network performance will not be included in the SLA.

 • Public access reduces instance security.
 To achieve a higher transmission rate and security level, you are advised to migrate your applications to the ECS that is in the same region as your GeminiDB Redis instance.

-• Redis Cluster GeminiDB Redis instances do not support this function.
+• Redis Cluster instances do not support this function.

 Billing